publicinnovation/openorg/chapters/chapter-06.md

 permalink: /phase-one-action-plan/
 ---

-# Phase One Action Plan
+# Chapter 6: Phase One Action Plan
 ###### Where we need to start

 ## A. Your Turn